brendobrendo/monkey_kingdom/model_prompt.md

 Since my network will likely be learning in an RL setting where stability is important:

 - Consider using **BatchNorm** after your dense layers.
+    - Batch Normalization stabilizes training by normalizing the outputs of each layer to have a consistent mean and variance across mini-batches, reducing internal covariate shift.
+In your actor-critic model, it helps keep activations steady despite noisy or highly variable reinforcement signals, leading to smoother learning and faster convergence, especially in environments with complex social dynamics like yours.
 - A small **Dropout** (0.1-0.3) might help prevent overfitting, but RL networks are often more data-efficient so this might be situational.
+    - Dropout randomly deactivates a fraction of neurons during training to prevent the network from overfitting to early patterns or noise.
+In your RL setting, applying light dropout (e.g., 0.1–0.3) after dense layers can improve generalization by encouraging more robust representations, although it’s typically used sparingly in RL due to the naturally high variability in agent experiences.

 ---